Repair and Restoration Services

 You win the jackpot if your horse comes in first, has 30-to-1 payout odds (set at the start of each game, after the horses

-take off running), and if the "lucky fortune wheel" (which also spins after game start) lands on a horseshoe symbol with the word
+take off running), and if the "lucky fortune wheel" (which also spins after game start) lands on a horseshoe symbol with the word "Winner"

 written on it.